-No such incident has occurred as the entity has no value chain.
+No such impact as the entity has no value chain.

-Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts:
+9. Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts:

-PRINCIPLE 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent
+PRINCIPLE 7: Businesses, when engaging in influencing public and regulatory policy, should do so in a manner thatis responsible and transparent

-- a.
+- 1. a.
 Number of affiliations with trade and industry chambers/ associations. - b.
-List the top 10 trade and industry chambers/ associations (determined based on the total members of suchbody) the entity is a member of/affiliated to.
+List the top 10 trade and industry chambers/ associations (determined based on the total members of suchbody) the entity is a member of/ affiliated to.